 To help determine your blade size, take the time to figure out what types of blades you have.
 Below, we've listed the various blade types:

-As a general rule of thumb to help you determine which of these type of blade categories your one belongs to (and avoid picking the wrong blade type), look at the wings.
+As a general rule of thumb to help you determine which of these types of blade categories your one belongs to (and avoid picking the wrong blade type), look at the wings.
 Lift blades have distinctively larger wings, while mulching blades have relatively smaller ones.
-You should also look at the cutting-leading edge; mulching blades have a longer edge while the lift type of blade tend to have smaller ones.
+You should also look at the cutting-leading edge; mulching blades have a longer edge while the lift type of blade tends to have smaller ones.

 Once you've found the type, you can determine the size.